vlinGit/clicord/README.md

 # clicord
 WIP discord cli program

+#DISCLAIMER
+I am not responsible for anything that may occur with the use of this program.

 ### About
 clicord is a small project I'm working on that allows for a cli interface for discord text communication.
 Not really sure how advance I want this to be but the general features I want is to be able to send/delete/view messages from a specified channel in discord.